TooLs For School

 Interfaces for teachers to pick up tools and RFID scanner on the mobile.

-Laptop interfaces for teachers to input their requests, view budget details and check request status; and for directors to approve or decline teachers' requests.
+Laptop interfaces for teachers to input their requests, view budget details and check request status.

 For the first version, we extracted colors that could represent the brightness, calmness and accountability of our website.
 However, during the group discussion, we found out primary colors couldn't fully convey the feeling we got from the mood board.
 Hence, we did a second version.
 In the second version style sheet, we extracted more colorful and joyful colors, such as pink and orange.

-We admire that as an in-class project, there are still some places in the user flows are not that clear.
-We’d like to do more rounds of user tests and perfect all of those functions, especially the bulk buy function.
-And we’d also like to visual design the desktop interface for school directors.
+As an in-class project, there are still some details in the design are not perfected.
+I’d like to do more rounds of user tests and perfect all of those functions, especially the bulk buy function.